History of Ireland in Timeline

 In 2020, the United Kingdom, including Northern Ireland, officially left the European Union (EU).
 Northern Ireland was granted a limited special status, allowing it to operate within the EU single market for goods.

-In 2022, the population of the entire island of Ireland was just over 7 million, with 5.1 million residing in the Republic of Ireland and 1.9 million in Northern Ireland.
+As of 2022, the population of the entire island of Ireland is just over 7 million, with 5.1 million in the Republic of Ireland and 1.9 million in Northern Ireland.

-In 2023, there was a comparison of the monthly cost of living and average wage after tax in Northern Ireland versus those in the Republic of Ireland.
+In 2023 a comparison of the monthly cost of living and average wage after tax in Northern Ireland versus those in the Republic of Ireland was performed.

 According to the 2024 Global Peace Index, Ireland is the second most peaceful country in the world.

-2024: Ireland Ranked 19th in Global Innovation Index
+2024: Ireland ranked 19th in the Global Innovation Index

-In 2024, Ireland was ranked 19th in the Global Innovation Index, reflecting its standing in global innovation.
+In 2024, Ireland was ranked 19th in the Global Innovation Index.

 2025: Ireland's ICC Men's Test Team Ranking